technerdlove/NTI-310/debconf.md

 ldap-auth-config        ldap-auth-config/ldapns/ldap_version    select  3
 ldap-auth-config        ldap-auth-config/dbrootlogin    boolean false
 ```
-   * Use `debconf-set-selections` to configure those selections for automation purposes.
+   * We will be using `debconf-set-selections` to configure those selections for automation purposes.
-   * To test: `debconf-get-selections | grep ^ldap >> ldapselections` and then spin up a brand new, client instance.
-Set the environmental varialbe
+   * To test: `debconf-get-selections | grep ^ldap >> ldapselections`.
+Copy the new file ldapselections to a safe location, then then spin up a brand new, client instance.
+   1) Install debconf-utils
+   2) Set the environmental varialbe telling Debian not to run autoconfig
-   that tells debian not to run autoconfig, perform the instlall and then unset the variable:
+   3) perform the instlall and then unset the variable

  ```
 export DEBIAN_FRONTEND=noninteractive
-apt-get --yes install libnss-ldap libpam-ldap ldap-utils nslcd unset DEBIAN_FRONTEND
+apt-get --yes install libnss-ldap libpam-ldap ldap-utils nslcd debconf-utils unset DEBIAN_FRONTEND
  ```